-A common health myth that has been perpetuated over the years is fat is bad for you and that fat makes you fat.
+A common health myth that has been perpetuated over the years is fat is bad for you and that makes you fat.
 This couldn’t be further from the truth.
-In this article, we’ll delve into fat, the role of fat in the body, the benefits of fats, and the best food sources of fat.
+In this article, we’ll delve into it, the role of fat in the body, the benefits, and the best food sources of fat.

 As you may know, macronutrients are nutrients needed by the body in large quantities.
 These substances provide calories or energy and are needed to perform bodily functions and survive.
 They are grouped as carbohydrates (carbs), proteins and fats.
 Calories from fat are more dense that those from carbs or proteins.
 This is the case since 1 gram of fat equals 9 calories, whereas 1 gram of protein or carb equal 4 calories.